 Multimedia, Math Sciences and Technology

-We believe it is vital to expose our children to technological resources where they are age-appropriate.
-We endeavor to provide a laptop and an iPad for each student’s, however, computer use is limited to specific projects and acquisition of skills.
+We believe it is vital to expose our children to technological resources where they are age-appropriate, however, computer use is limited to specific projects and acquisition of skills.
 At the French American School of Tampa Bay, while we appreciate the increasing importance of technology in today’s world, our primary focus is always on personal interaction amongst teachers and students.

 Music Arts and Suzuki

 At its inception, the school’s vision centered upon the relationship between music education and the immersion process of learning a second language.
 They are partners in a full education.
 Though the national trend is to reduce this component of education, we believe that a strong music art curriculum lays the foundation for strong mathematical and scientific intelligence.
 All grade levels at The French American School of Tampa Bay are immersed in our Music Arts Program, which includes Music & Me and an opportunity for private Suzuki lessons.

 Suzuki Program: The immersion method is Listen and Learn.
 The Suzuki method is the same.
 We’re proud to work in collaboration with the Suzuki Strings to offer our students private, on-site Suzuki lessons in piano and violin.
 Parent involvement is required for private lessons.